togiberlin/ui-ux-designer-roadmap/README.md

 ![UI Designer Roadmap](http://i.imgur.com/nGgB1ZF.png)

 ## 🔮 User Experience Researcher Roadmap
 The main focus of ```UX``` is to get the __psychology__ right.
 According to [Business Insider](http://www.businessinsider.de/average-number-of-apps-vs-time-spent-2016-5?r=US&IR=T), the average U.S. citizen spends around 40 minutes daily on a smartphone.
 On average, 27 apps (!) are competing for these 40 minutes.
 In a world full of distractions, attention has become the most precious resource. **Mental resources** are limited and highly contested.
 At the same time, app stores are [incredibly crowded](http://www.businessinsider.com/top-app-store-marketing-tips-2-2014-2?IR=T), and it keeps getting worse.
 [Research](http://andrewchen.co/new-data-shows-why-losing-80-of-your-mobile-users-is-normal-and-that-the-best-apps-do-much-better/) found out, that on average 80% of users delete apps within the first 3 days.
-With these abnormally high __churn rates__, delivering the standard "good usability and user experience" line is simply not enough.
+With these abnormally high __churn rates__, delivering the standard "good usability" line is simply not enough.
 For the competitive edge, apps need to be addictive.
-This can be achieved by state-of-the-art UX patterns and psychology.
+This can be achieved by psychology and state-of-the-art **UX patterns**.
 E.g. according to the [Daily Mail](http://www.dailymail.co.uk/sciencetech/article-2785744/Facebook-Instagram-favourite-social-network-teens.html), Instagram overtook Facebook in popularity - because the founders of Instagram got the psychology right.

 > "In 2006, two students in [BJ Fogg’s Stanford class on "Persuasive Technology"](https://bjfogg.com/) collaborated on a project called Send the Sunshine.
 Their insight was that one day mobile phones (this was the pre-smartphone era) would be used to send emotions: if your friend was in a place where the weather wasn’t good and you were standing in sunshine, your phone could prompt you to take a picture and send it to them to cheer them up.
 One of the two students, Mike Krieger, went on to co-found Instagram, where over 400m users now share sunrises, sunsets and selfies."<br><br>Referenced from [https://www.1843magazine.com/features/the-scientists-who-make-apps-addictive](https://www.1843magazine.com/features/the-scientists-who-make-apps-addictive)